iteebz/cogency/python/README.md

 5. **Respond** - Format clean answer for user

 This separation enables emergent reasoning behavior - agents adapt their tool usage based on results without explicit programming.

+### Stream-First Design (0.3.0)

+Cogency implements a stream-first architecture where agents are defined by their execution streams rather than traditional callback patterns.

+- Every node is an **async generator** that yields thinking steps in real-time
+- Stream IS the execution, not a view of it
+- Natural cancellation, unified interfaces, and transparent reasoning
+- Configurable yield intervals for rate limiting

 ## Built-in Tools